gardenlinux/gardenlinux/README.md

 # Contributing

-Contribitions to the Garden Linux open source projects are welcome.
+Contributions to the Garden Linux open source projects are welcome.
 More information are available in in <a href="CONTRIBUTING.md">CONTRIBUTING.md</a> and our `docs/`.

 # Community